digital-asset/daml/docs/source/daml/intro/3_Data.rst

 3. None of the variables have type annotations.
 That's because DAML is very good at *inferring* types.
 The compiler knows that ``123`` is an ``Int`` so if you declare ``my_int = 123``, it can infer that ``my_int`` is also an ``Int`` so you don't have to write ``my_int : Int = 123``.
 You can always add type annotations to aid readability, and sometimes, in case of ambiguity, have to.
 4. The ``assert`` function is an action that takes a boolean value and succeeds with ``True`` and fails with ``False``.
 Try putting ``assert False`` somewhere in a scenario and see what happens to the scenario result.

-With tempates and these native types, it's already possible to write a schema akin to table in relational database.
+With templates and these native types, it's already possible to write a schema akin to a table in a relational database.
 Below, ``Token`` is extended into a simple ``CashBalance``, administered by a party in the role of an accountant.

 .. literalinclude:: daml/3_Data/Native.daml
   :language: daml